Controllable Video Generation: A Survey: Preliminaries

-In recent years, diffusion models have emerged as a powerful series of generative models, offering high-quality sample generation.
-A typical representative is the Denoising Diffusion Probabilistic Models (DDPMs)~\cite{ho2020ddpm}, which add Gaussian noise to pure data and learn to reverse this process at sample generation, following the rule of the Markov Chain.
+\textbf{Diffusion Models.} In recent years, diffusion models have emerged as a powerful series of generative models, offering high-quality sample generation.
+A typical model is the Denoising Diffusion Probabilistic Model (DDPM)~\citep{ho2020ddpm}, which add Gaussian noise to pure data and learn to reverse this process at sample generation, following the Markov Chain.

-\begin{itemize} \item \textbf{Forward Process.} In the forward process, DDPM converts clean data from the previous data distribution to noise by gradually adding random Gaussian noise: where the noise schedule $\beta_t$ is designed to increase monotonically with $t$, ensuring noise is smoothly added into the clean data. \item \textbf{Reverse Process.} In the reverse process, the models aim to learn the ability to restore data from noise through denoising $x_t$.
-At each step, the denoising operation is formulated as where the mean $\mu_{\theta}(x_t,t)$ and the variance $\Sigma_{\theta}(x_t,t)$ are parameterized by neural networks trained to predict the denoising transformation from $x_t$ to $x_{t-1}$.
+\begin{itemize} \item \textbf{Forward Process.} In the forward process, DDPM converts clean data from the previous data distribution to noise by gradually adding random Gaussian noise: